Geo-AID/Geo-AID/syntax.md

 - A scalar with no specified type can be automatically converted into a scalar of any type.

 ## Scalars
 Scalars are real numbers with a defined or not defined unit.
 Any number literal is by default a unitless scalar (not a dimensionless).
-Only unitless scalars can be freely converted into any other unit.
+Only unitless scalars can be freely converted into any other unit (except angless to avoid confusing radians with degrees).
 The units of GeoScript are:
 - Distance
 - Angle
 - Scalar (dimensionless)